hortonworks/cloudbreak/docs/index.md

   5. Support for distributed (but not YARN ready) applications using Apache Slider
   6. Attach priorities to SLAs

 _Note: not all of the features above are supported in the first `public beta` version.
-There are dependencies we contributed to Hadoop, Ambari and YARN and they will be included in the next releases (1.7 and 2.6)_
+There are dependencies we contributed to Hadoop, YARN and Ambari and they will be included in the next releases (2.6 and 1.7)_

 **Autoscaling clusters**
 From Periscope point of view we consider a cluster `dynamic` when the cluster capacity can be increased horizontally.